CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 - the legend symbols don't match the data, or data isn't plotted the way that the user expects.

 - Bug - or error due to missing or mis-named program, search *.Rout for 'Fatal Error'

+## Usability errors

+- If programs are failing, check to see if memory is being exceeded
+  - consider upgrading the EC2 type to larger memory and cpus

+- Error in loading the plot in the browser (browser slows down and asks if you want to stop the process) - plotly animated plots.
+  - consider clearing your local browser cache